shadow-light/sellingjesus.org/src/articles/buying.md

 In this light, it may be obvious that purchasing Christian teaching is not necessarily a sin.
 Since we have framed the vindicating factor as a matter of “rights,” we ought to ask whether Christians—and even non-Christians for that matter—have a right to biblical teaching.
 While no one is owed anything in particular, God has freely given his Word, and so it ought to be regarded as a “right.”

 > Come, all you who are thirsty, come to the waters; and you without money, come, buy, and eat!
 Come, buy wine and milk without money and without cost!
-(Isaiah 55:1)
+(Isa 55:1)

 In other words, no one has the authority to restrict access to biblical teaching by means of a paywall.

 > Its heads give judgment for a bribe; its priests teach for a price; its prophets practice divination for money; yet they lean on the LORD and say, “Is not the LORD in the midst of us?
 No disaster shall come upon us.”
 (Micah 3:11)
 >
 > For we are not, like so many, peddlers of God's word, but as men of sincerity, as commissioned by God, in the sight of God we speak in Christ.
-(2 Corinthians 2:17)
+(2 Cor 2:17)

 If this is the case, then the one who purchases biblical teaching may be like the redeemer who frees the slave.
 He does not need to do so out of a heart that regards biblical teaching to be a matter of commerce, but as one who operates in a world where it is treated as a matter of commerce.